Ultimate G35 Vs G37 Guide

 In all honesty, there are no significant differences in this department, besides the additional luxuries that come with the G37.

 The main advantage would be that the G37 comes with a slightly larger boot/trunk, but it still certainly isn’t anything mind-blowing in terms of storage space.

 When the G35 was initially released, it had a price tag ranging from $32,250-$34,750.

 With the G37, a brand new model would’ve set you back between $33,250-37,000.

-Given what you get for the price, especially when compared to their German rivals that they were targeting at the time, the G-series was incredible value for money, even when new.
+Given what you get for the price, especially when compared to the German rivals that they were targeting at the time, the G-series was incredible value for money, even when new.

 Thankfully, mostly due to Infiniti targeting a niche market, both models can be had for absolute bargains on the used market.

-The G35 has managed to retain its value impressively well, where G37 prices seem to be reaching new lows.
+The G35 has managed to retain its value impressively well, whereas G37 prices seem to be reaching new lows.